Welcome to the Train the Trainer program from the penguin project.

 Shawn Antoni Wright

 Studied fine arts in Wales while earning his money by laying train tracks.
-He has learned about the relationship between structure and movement during a life of martial arts.
-After earning big money but little meaning in China he decided to move to Czech Republic and work for Cooltour to find out if more meaning and less money would make him a happier person.
-Five years and many Budweisers later he then followed his girlfriend to Innsbruck and luckily found a job in Die Bäckerei - Kulturbackstube.
-In the penguin project he is responsible for idea and concept development, field research and for the beautiful design and illustrations you are looking at.
+He has learned about the relationship between structure and movement during a life of martial arts, from which he draws from until today.
+After working in China as an Art Director in the comercial sector he decided to move to Czech Republic to work for indipendent art and culture to find more meaningful way to controbute.
+Five years and many Budweisers later he then followed his girlfriend to Innsbruck and found a job in Die Bäckerei - Kulturbackstube where is supported the brand development and design.
+In the penguin project he is responsible for idea and concept development, Strategy, communications, field research and for the beautiful design and illustrations you are looking at.

 Jana Ryšlavá